Seoul Cosmetic Surgery

 The Korean Skin Care Product Guide for Newbies

-Step 1.
-Oil-based Cleanser: Banila Co Clean It Zero Classic
+Step 1 with an Oil-based Cleanser: Banila Co Clean It Zero Classic

 In Korean skincare, cleansing is just as important as moisturizing, if not more.
 The first product you need for double cleansing is an oil-based cleanser, either an oil or a balm.
 Both types work the same way.
 They draw out all the oil-based impurities, such as sebum, makeup, SPF, and pollutants that’s been collecting on your skin throughout the day.
 Even if your skin usually feels oily, an oil-based cleanser is a must.